- Complete Guide

 Setting overall item values

 It's easier to start with the settings that are in common between all the items.
-By selecting all, it's simple to turn off the Captions and the Picture overlays, without erasing their contents.
-(They default as On, so it's wise to turn them off first if not desired.)
+On the Behavior tab, Play defaults to 10 seconds, and all Overlays off.
 On the Media tab, Display defaults to Letterbox, Effect to a motion Dissolve, and Compression to High Quality.

-For this example, while everything is selected, make sure to turn off the Overlays completely, and switch Compression to None.
-The blue gradient is a difficult pattern with JPEG, and the art was saved as Lossless PNG, so the default is incorrect for this project, as JPEG artifacts can be seen when scales up to larger monitors.
+For this example, while everything is selected, switch Compression to None.
+The blue gradient is a difficult pattern with for the JPEG format, and the art was saved as Lossless PNG, so the default is incorrect for this project as JPEG artifacts can be seen when it scales up on larger monitors.

 Setting specific item values